Nuclear Power in Belgium

 However, due to political factors in the governing coalition, the Belgian Senate approved the Federal Act of 31 January 2003, which prohibited the building of new nuclear power plants and limited the operating lifetimes of existing ones to 40 years (to 2014-2025).
 This can be overridden by a recommendation from the electricity and gas regulator (Commission de Régulation de l'Électricité et du Gaz, CREG) if Belgium's security of supply is threatened.

-In 2007, the Commission on Energy 2030c energy policy study set up by the government said that a fundamental review of energy policy was required and in particular that nuclear power should be utilised long-term in order to meet carbon dioxide (CO2) reduction commitments, enhance energy security and maintain economic stability.
+In 2007, the Commission on Energy 2030c energy policy study set up by the government said that a fundamental review of energy policy was required and in particular that nuclear power should be utilized long-term in order to meet carbon dioxide (CO2) reduction commitments, enhance energy security and maintain economic stability.
 It also said that the 2003 phase-out decision should be reconsidered as it would double the price of electricity, deny Belgium a cheap way of meeting the country's CO2 emission reduction targets and increase import dependency.
 Instead, the operating lifetimes of the seven nuclear units should be extended.

 In October 2009, the government received a further report from a commissioned paneld.
 This recommended a ten-year operating lifetime extension for the three oldest nuclear power reactors to 2025 and a 20-year lifetime extension for the other four.
 The government then agreed to postpone the phase-out by ten years, so that it would not begin before 20252.
 This would allow the licensing of reactor lifetime extensions, and GDF Suez expected to invest about €800 million towards this.
 However, the operators agreed to contribute a special tax of €215-245 million per year over 2010-14 for the concession (0.5 Euro cents/kWh), and more thereafter.
-GDF Suez also agreed to subsidise renewables and demand-side management by paying at least €500 million for both, and it must maintain 13,000 jobs in energy efficiency and recycling.
+GDF Suez also agreed to subsidize renewables and demand-side management by paying at least €500 million for both, and it must maintain 13,000 jobs in energy efficiency and recycling.
 The Energy & Climate Change minister said that the delay in closure "would guarantee security of supply, limit the production of carbon dioxide and allow us to maintain prices that protect consumer purchasing power and the competitiveness of our companies."

 However, an election in April 2010 occurred before the agreed proposals were passed by parliament and the nuclear phase-out law remains in place.
 In October 2011 several political parties negotiating to form a new government agreed that the 2003 nuclear phase-out law closing three reactors by 2015 and the others by 2025 should be implemented if adequate power could be secured from other sources and prices would not rise unduly.